The Strength of YHWH

 Now it came about in the third year of Hoshea, the son of Elah king of Israel, that Hezekiah the son of Ahaz king of Judah became king.
 He was twenty-five years old when he became king, and he reigned twenty-nine years in Jerusalem; and his mother’s name was Abi the daughter of Zechariah.
 (2 Kings 18:1-2)

 King Hezekiah was the son of wicked King Ahaz.
-(2 Kings 16) But he is also known by his mother, Abi or Abijah, the daughter of Zechariah.
-The Word of YHWH classifies people by their paternal lineage; while, maternal lineage is rarely given.
+(2 Kings 16) But, he is also known by his mother, Abi or Abijah, the daughter of Zechariah.
+The Word of Adonai usually traces people through their paternal lineage; maternal lines are rarely given.
 Interestingly, several of the kings of Judah and Israel are identified by both their father and mother.
 King Hezekiah is one of them as you can see in the verses above.

 The following is a rather long quote, but its context sets the stage for Hezekiah’s Passover.
 I encourage you to read the entire passage.